How we are helping

 Promoting human rights will be fundamental to building an inclusive state that values ethnic and religious diversity and protects the rights of all groups.
 We are supporting Myanmar to become a party to international human rights treaties and implement international human rights norms.

 Australia continues to provide humanitarian assistance, including in Rakhine State and on the Thai-Myanmar border.
-This includes supporting people to return to Myanmar when appropriate, and addressing the root causes of displacement such as statelessness, violence, exploitation and poverty.
+This includes supporting people to return to Myanmar when appropriate, and addressing the root causes of conflict and displacement.

 Investments for promoting peace and stability